Building your own SaaS application

 The SaaS market is growing significantly.
 More and more users are willing to pay a subscription fee when the service brings them value.
 Your first job is to determine the service you want to offer and evaluate the need for it.
 This involves:

-The software-as-a-service model works best when your software’s use case is clearly defined and recurring, can be monetarily rewarding for your users, and appeals to a larger customer base.
+The SaaS model works best when your software’s use case is clearly defined and recurring, can be monetarily rewarding for your users, and appeals to a larger customer base.

 2. Evaluate the key requirements for your SaaS product

-It is important to clearly define and write out the business requirements for your software as a service.
+It is important to clearly define and write out the business requirements for your SaaS app.
 While it’s easy to be enthusiastic about your future product, you may inadvertently come up with a lot of ideas that users would not be willing to pay for.

 You should also think about how important branding, interface, and experience will be to your brand.
 In certain areas, this may be more important than others (for example, if you’re building a SaaS that provides CCTV monitoring for yachts, UX, UI, and branding will be much more important than in a corporate accounting SaaS).